Almost Nothing Wasted: How HBO & Rheaply Rewrote the Script for The Righteous Gemstones’ Series Wrap

 Jewelry

 Recipients were overfilled with gratitude for the impact these donations made toward their missions.
-In a post-event survey, the word “thank” appeared 40 times, “grateful” and “gratitude” appeared 34 times, “blessing” appeared nine times, “once in a lifetime” appeared four times, and one person even called this a “godsend.”
+In a post-event survey, the word “thank” appeared 40 times, “grateful” and “gratitude” 34 times, “blessing” nine times, “once in a lifetime” four, and one person even called this a “godsend.”

-With such quantity to give, when supply exceeded local demand, Rheaply leaned on both crew referrals and Rheaply’s national network to ultimately find homes for materials outside of South Carolina.
+With such quantity to give, when supply exceeded local demand, Rheaply leaned on its national network and crew referrals to ultimately find homes for materials outside of South Carolina.
 This ranged from haunted houses – yes, plural! – in New England to wildfire relief efforts in Los Angeles.

 Valued donated to nonprofits and businesses in SC